wp-plugins/wp-quick-booking-manager/readme.txt

 Requires at least: 3.3.0.

-Wordpress Booking Management System.
+WP Quick Booking Manager.

 == Description ==

-"SC Booking Management System" plugin will enable online booking services for your site. you can show and manage your apartments/houses/hotel rooms/hotel/resorts(or something else) availability for rent.
+"WP Quick Booking Manager" plugin will enable online booking services for your site. you can show and manage your apartments/houses/hotel rooms/hotel/resorts(or something else) availability for rent.
 You can manage the bookings (availability) on a daily basis. rooms gallery and booking calendar page will be created automatically and shortcode to generate calendar will be automatically copied. you can add/edit rooms/cottage or any service and add/edit or delete bookings from admin to manage the full system.